sumbach/modern-cljs/doc/tutorial-16.md

 lein clean # do you remember the :hooks [leiningen.cljsbuild] option?
 ```

-Next we need to generate the `clj` and `cljs` testing files starting
+Next we need to generate the `.clj` and `.cljs` testing files starting
-from the shared annotated `validators-test.cljx` file by specifying
+from the shared annotated `validators_test.cljx` file by specifying
 the `cljx` task in the `lein` command.

 ```bash